gbarska/Angular-complete-practices/routing-example/README.md

 <!-- ../ path: <a routerLink="../servers"></a> -->

-//adding activated route  and the router to natigate programmaticaly constructor(
+//adding activated route  and the router to navigate programmaticaly

+constructor(
      private router: Router,
      private route: ActivatedRoute)

+//navigating to relative path programatically, with  relativeTO onReload(){
+  this.router.navigate(['/servers', {relativeTo: this.route}]);
+  }

+//when the route for the current component is called inside the component
+//it is necessary to subscribe to the route object
+//in order to catch the changes and refresh data displayed

+this.route.params
+            .subscribe(
+              (params: Params) =>{
+                this.user.id = params['id'];
+                this.user.name = params['name'];
+              }
+            );